 It remains to be seen if these groups will be expanded.
-Personally I think specialty groups for people with specific issues can be especially powerful.
-I anticipate that as more people become eligible to services in the government run systems we will increase the number of groups run by both peers and professionals.
+Personally, I think specialty groups for people with specific issues can be especially powerful.
+I anticipate that as more people become eligible for services in the government-run systems we will increase the number of groups run by both peers and professionals.

 Any other suggestions?